bootstrap-vue/bootstrap-vue/docs/components/pagination/README.md

 | `lastText` | The "goto last page" button text (html supported)
 | `ellipsisText` | the `...` spacer text (html supported)

+### Small screen support (`xs`)
-One smaller screens (`xs`), some of the page buttons will be hidden to ensure pagination fits on a single line
+One smaller screens, some of the page buttons will be hidden to ensure pagination fits on a single line.

+- The ellipsis indicators will be hidden on screens `xs` and smaller.
+- Page number buttons will be limitted to a maximum of 3 visible on `xs` screens and smaller.

+This ensures that no more than 3 page number buttons are visible, along with the goto _first_, _prev_, _next_, and _last_ buttons.

 ### events
 - `input` is emitted anytime the page number changes (either programmatically or via user interction)